UNStats/covid-19-response/content/data-solutions/covid-19-related-deaths-by-ethnic-group-in-England-and-Wales.md

+---
+title: 'COVID-19 related deaths by ethnic group in England and Wales'
+date: 2020-05-14
+---

 The [Office of National Statistics (ONS)](https://www.ons.gov.uk/) of the United Kingdom has released a
 [provisional analysis of deaths related to COVID-19](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/articles/coronavirusrelateddeathsbyethnicgroupenglandandwales/2march2020to10april2020),